BIO

 b.
 1979

-Tamar Halpern (they/them) is a multidisciplinary artist whose practice spans painting, works on paper, and sculpture, all rooted in photography.
-Through abstraction, Halpern explores materiality, fragmentation, and transformation.
+Tamar Halpern (they/them) is a multidisciplinary artist working across painting, photography, works on paper, sculpture, and silk.
+Their practice is rooted in photography and abstraction, engaging materiality, fragmentation, and transformation as ways of thinking through presence, memory, and perception.

-They received a BFA from the College of Santa Fe, NM, and an MFA from Columbia University in 2005.
-Their work has been exhibited extensively in solo exhibitions at The Journal Gallery (NYC), Black Ball Projects (Brooklyn), and Nino Mier (Los Angeles).
-Halpern has been represented by Office Baroque Gallery (Belgium), On Stellar Rays, and D’Amelio Gallery (New York).
-Their work has been featured in notable group exhibitions, including Greater New York at MoMA PS1 and The Sculpture Center (NY).
-Halpern’s work has been reviewed in Interview Magazine, The New Yorker, Artforum, and The New York Times.
+Halpern received a BFA from the College of Santa Fe, NM, and an MFA from Columbia University, New York.
+Their work has been exhibited widely in solo and group exhibitions, including presentations at The Journal Gallery (New York), Black Ball Projects (Brooklyn), Nino Mier Gallery (Los Angeles), White Columns (New York), and Office Baroque (Antwerp).
+Their work has been reviewed in Interview Magazine, Artforum, The New Yorker, and The New York Times.

 ARTIST STATEMENT

-For me, process is inseparable from meaning—style is not just a formal choice but part of the subject itself.
-The depth between layers speaks to my lived experience, evoking both duration and the stillness of transition.
-Making art slows the pressure to define myself, allowing both my identity and practice to remain in constant evolution.
-By mirroring my studio practice in daily life, I affirm my presence and existence.
-My work is a tangible manifestation of the questions I explore—questions of visibility, presence, and the evidence of life itself.
+For me, process is inseparable from meaning.
+Style is not a choice but part of the subject itself.
+The space between layers holds both duration and stillness.
+Making slows the pressure to define the self, allowing identity and practice to remain in motion.
+The work becomes evidence—not of answers—but of attention, presence, and the ongoing act of becoming visible.